 Mould and mildew both grow from spores that are present in the air.
 These microscopic particles can be carried for long distances and fall on surfaces.

 Without the right growing conditions, the spores remain inert, but if they land in damp areas with limited air flow to disturb them, they can quickly grow into large colonies and release more spores that will spread around your home.

-Although they are both types of fungus, and Moulds and Mildew are distinct species and are quite easy to tell apart.
+Mould and mildew are both types of fungus, and are related, but there is a clear difference between them, and they are quite easy to tell apart.

-If you are concerned about the potential risks to your health of allowing mildew to grow in your home, speak to one of our local ventilation specialists.
-They can conduct a free home survey which will identify the cause of your mildew problem and then provide advice about the best things you can do to stop mould and mildew forever.
+If you are worried the health risks of mildew in your home, contact us today to speak to your local ventilation specialist.
+You can book a free home survey which will identify the root cause of your mildew problem and find out about the best solution for your needs.

 One of our local experts will contact you to learn more about your problems, offer free expert advice and make recommendations for a permanent solution.

 © EnviroVent Ltd 2023.
 All right reserved.
 Part of S&P Group.